florianwimbauer/getAusweis/README.md

 # getAusweis
 Small Python tooling to batch-extract StudentID Information from PDF-Invoices

-When selling School-Pictures with portraitbox.com i need to know which Customer bought a StudenID card in order to print only the cards that are actually ordered.
-Sadly, Portraitbox does not give me this information in machine readable form.
+When selling School-Pictures with [Portraitbox.com](https://portraitbox.com) i need to know which customer bought a StudenID card in order to print only the cards that are actually ordered.
+Sadly, Portraitbox does not provie this data in machine readable form.
 The only way to get to this information is to download all the PDF Invoices in one directory.
-This download can be requested with one click.
+This download can be requested within the admin interface.

-This script no looks through all .pdf Invoices in a specified directory and scans them for the keyword "Schülerausweis", indicating that this customer bought a StudentID.
+The point of this skript is to look through all ```.pdf``` Invoices in a specified directory and scan them for the keyword _Schülerausweis_, indicating that this customer bought a StudentID.
 It then fetches the Order-Code which was used by the customer to log in to the Shop as well as the order number.
-The script then creates a .csv file with Order Number and Order-Code. this allows me to join the .csv file with my existing .xlsx files to map the Order-Code to the Name of a student which again can be joined with my print database containing Birthday, Graduation Day, Name and path tho ID-Photo.
+The script then creates a ```.csv``` file with Order Number and Order-Code.
+The Order-Code allows me to match the StudentID-Order to the Name of a specific student through joining it with my existing data that was used to set up the store at the beginning.
+This can again be joined with my print database containing birthday, graduation day, name and path tho ID-Photo which can be directly fed to the Card-Printer.

+Since the ```.pdf``` files are sorted by Order Number, the ```.csv``` file is also sorted by Ordernumber.
+By keeping up this order all the way until printing, it also alows for easy packaging since the StudentIDs are in the same order as the orders themselves.

-All in all this tool allows me to get from a directory with .pdf files to a directly printable table that contains all neccessary information for the print of the StudentID for everyone that bought one.
+In summary, this tool allows me to get from a directory with 4 digit amount of ```.pdf``` files to a directly printable table that contains all neccessary information to start one printjob of StudentIDs for everyone that bought one.

-In particular the script also handels orders with multiple codes and multiple StudentID orders for diffrent Students (e.g. orders for siblings).
+In particular the script also handels orders with multiple codes / multiple StudentID orders for diffrent Students (e.g. orders for siblings).
 In this case the script creates a seperate entry with the same Invoice number but different Order-Code.

-Optionally a third column with all Classes for which Photos were ordered can be included in the .csv file for extra convenience and supervision.
+Optionally a third column with all Classes for which Photos were ordered in a specific order can be included in the .csv file for extra convenience and supervision.